syaffers/fuzzyvis-draft/README.md

 time can be reduced.

 There is another way to go about handling this issue.
-We can implement an asynchronous method that defers the heavy lifting of prediction and image resize to a subprocess without holding back users on the upload page.
+We can implement an asynchronous method (using a task distributor like `celery`) that defers the heavy lifting of prediction and image resize to a subprocess without holding back users on the upload page.
 This way, when many users decide to use the service simultaneously, the long processing times can be distributed over several compute cores and the server can render the prediction page with a loading GIF while it does the processing behind the scenes.
 The uploading and serving of images can also be quickened by using a cache like Redis via an AWS S3 online bucket.

 In production, we should also consider serving the web application on production-ready server applications like Nginx.
 This allows the app to focus